franciscvass/exporter_gpu_cpu/README.md

 # README

 ## supported OS Versions
-- It was tested on Ubuntu 22.04 and Oracle Linux 8 with Nvidia drivers installed
+- It was tested on Ubuntu 22.04 and Oracle Linux 8 with Nvidia drivers installed ([see here](https://docs.oracle.com/en-us/iaas/images/image/55a32890-2cfa-42d2-92d9-998a31eecfd0/))

 ## role dcgm-exporter